pmean/build-website/text/03/barpie.md

 that it will work out well.
 You have to plan things.
 There are two things that can help:

-1.  a little bit of rounding, and
+1.  a little bit of rounding
+- and
 2.  a little bit of re-ordering.

 **Costs of pet ownership example**

 Shown below is a table loosely adapted from a web page on pet care.
-I've taken a few liberties with some of the numbers to simplify this discussion, but the numbers are fairly close to the values on that web page.
+I've taken a few liberties with some of the numbers to simplify this discussion
+- but the numbers are fairly close to the values on that web page.

   ------------------- ------------ -------- -------------- ---------